Media Training + Martial Arts: Secrets to Become A Media Star

 CK: Yeah for sure.
 So I think for me would be to be more playful.

 Susan: Okay great, all right great.
-So close your eyes and so what I want to say is let’s go baCK and forth.
+So close your eyes and so what I want to say is let’s go back and forth.
 So I’ll say a command, you say the command, I’ll say a command, you say the command.
 So I’ll start and then you just jump in with whatever playful response you want to say.
 Or if it’s not playful that’s okay too it doesn’t matter.
-It’s just and we’ll go baCK and forth so I say something you say something.
+It’s just and we’ll go back and forth so I say something you say something.
 And then I’ll just bring us to a natural conclusion.

 CK: I’m just taking all the instruction in so I’ll do my best.